 This does require a sweetener.
-These two are Keto friendly.
 You can use them separately, but together we discovered (long before anyone else) that they counter each others’ after taste and actually taste like normal sugar.

 Separately use either:

 Optional: The amount of raspberries is totally up to you.
 We’ve found organic raspberries in 10 oz bags and have used the entire bag.
 Additionally, if you want a creamy dressing, adding between a quarter cup and half a cup of coconut milk powder is absolutely delicious, however, it does raise the carb count considerably.